benjanning/pands-problem-sheet/README.md

 If the number was outside of this zone I could confirm it was the weekend with an else statement.

 # Week 06 - Problem Sheet 5 - Square Root

-In the fifth task I was asked to write a program that takes a positive floating number and outputs an approximation of it's square root.
+In the fifth task I was asked to write a program that took a positive floating number and outputs an approximation of it's square root.
 [9]

 I first asked the user for the input and converted it to a float.

-I then made a function, which takes the number and got a approximate estimation of the square root by divin it in half.
+I then made a function, which takes the number and got an approximate estimation of the square root by diving it in half.

 I then got a better approximation  of the Square Root by using Newton's method: